orpick/Harry-Potter-Analysis/README.md

 # Harry-Potter-Analysis
-Analysis of Harry Potter scripts (1,2,3,4,6)
+Analysis of Harry Potter scripts (1,2,3,4,6).
+The project conclusions can be found in the pdf file "Harry Potter Analysis".